Jerry-licious/Omniplus/README.md

 ### Features

+- Automatically presses the login button for you if the username and password have already been entered.
 - Completely reworked and redesigned documents overview page.
     - Browse all your documents in one page.
     - Prioritises showing newer and unread documents.